-This subject is the second of a two-stage research internship program (Nutrition Research Internship A and B) specific to the Master of Nutrition and Dietetic Practice Program.
-Each internship is equivalent to 30 CP encompassing full-time research work over a minimum of 10 weeks for each internship.
-Under the supervision of a PhD-qualified dietitian, this internship involves students managing and coordinating a nutrition and dietetics research project and team; analysing, documenting, and disseminating the findings of the research project; and drawing conclusions based on the outcomes of the research project to improve the evidence-based practice of dietitians.
-Assessment of the research internship involves submission of a thesis which includes as least one systematic review and one original research manuscript in a format consistant with a peer-reviewed journal.
+This subject is the second of a two-stage research internship program (Nutrition Research Internship 1and 2) specific to the Master of Nutrition and Dietetic Practice Program.
+Each internship encompasses intensive research work over a minimum of 10 weeks.
+Under the supervision of a PhD-qualified dietitian, this internship involves students managing and coordinating a nutrition and dietetics research project and team; analysing, documenting, and disseminating the findings of the research project; and drawing conclusions based on the outcomes of the research project to improve the evidence based practice of dietitians.
+Assessment of the research internship involves submission of a thesis which includes as least one systematic review and one original research manuscript in a format consistent with a peer-reviewed journal.

 |Faculty||Faculty of Health Sciences & Medicine|